lsst/dp1_lsst_io/docs/products/calibrations/index.rst

 **Flat fields**: An exposure taken with even illumination across the field to measure pixel response variations.

+For descriptions of the ISR steps and the generation, verification, certification, approval, and distribution of the calibration products necessary for ISR, refer to the paper `Instrument Signature Removal and Calibration Products for the Rubin Legacy Survey of Space and Time <https://ui.adsabs.harvard.edu/abs/2025JATIS..11a1209P/abstract>`_, the "Rubin Baseline Calibration Plan" (`SITCOMTN-086 <https://sitcomtn-086.lsst.io/>`_), and the "Verifying LSST Calibration Data Products" (`DMTN-101 <https://dmtn-101.lsst.io/>`_) and "Calibration Generation, Verification, Acceptance, and Certification" (`DMTN-222 <https://dmtn-222.lsst.io/>`_) technical notes.

 Processing
 ----------

-The calibration frames are used in the :doc:`/processing/isr/index` pipeline.
+The calibration products are used in the :doc:`/processing/isr/index` pipeline.

 Pixel data
 ----------

-The calibration frames have an image plane and a variance plane.
+The "afw ExposureF" calibration products such as the combined bias, dark, and flat have an image plane and a variance plane.

 The pixel data units are ADU (analog-digital units).

 Metadata
 --------

-Calibration frames have a header and bounding box, but no WCS.
+"afw ExposureF" calibration frames have a header and bounding box, but no WCS.

 Tutorials
 ---------

-See the :ref:`200-level notebook <notebook-200>` tutorial demonstrating how to access the calibration frames.
+See the :ref:`200-level notebook <notebook-200>` tutorial demonstrating how to access the calibration products.